JimCat1103/backup-mongo-action/README.md

 ![img1](./images/1.png)
 *You can use `0.0.0.0/0` to let all networks connect, but I do not recommend it.*

-If it's a private cluster db, when starting your GitHub Action, you need to use your own runner ([self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners)), and make your own computer machine has a Fixed Static IP, then add this IP Address to your CLoud MongoDB's IP Access List, so you have permission to access your Cluster MongoDB.
+If it's a private cluster db, when starting your GitHub Action, you need to use your own runner ([self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners)), and make your own computer machine has a Static IP, then add this IP Address to your CLoud MongoDB's IP Access List, so you have permission to access your Cluster MongoDB.

 ---